 Setting Time-Off Limits

-Use this procedure to modify the Time-Off Limits table manually, or use the Set Time-Off Limits Wizard to set these limits:
+Use this procedure to modify the Time-Off Limits table manually, or use the Set Time-Off Limits Wizard to set these limits.
+Also, see Factors Impacting Agent Availability for more information about the impact of setting time-off limits.

 - Select the Calendar tab.